The Ultimate In Birding Tours

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-WESTERN AUSTRALIA BIRDING TOUR: DETAILED ITINERARY
+WESTERN AUSTRALIA BIRDING TOUR WITH CHRISTMAS ISLAND: DETAILED ITINERARY

 Western Australia: Day 1 Our Western Australia birding tour begins in the morning at our Perth hotel in the capital of Western Australia.

-First, we will visit Lake Monger, where we should find the uncommon Blue-billed Duck as well as Australasian Grebe, Great and Little Black Cormorants, Hardhead, Dusky Moorhen, Australasian Swamphen, Eurasian Coot, introduced Spotted and Laughing Doves, Rainbow Lorikeet (also introduced here), Singing Honeyeater, Australian Reed Warbler and Little Grassbird.
+First, we will visit Lake Herdsman, where we should find the uncommon Blue-billed Duck as well as Australasian Grebe, Great and Little Black Cormorants, Hardhead, Dusky Moorhen, Australasian Swamphen, Eurasian Coot, introduced Spotted and Laughing Doves, Rainbow Lorikeet (also introduced here), Singing Honeyeater, Australian Reed Warbler and Little Grassbird.

 From Perth, we will head south through tall eucalypt forests and farmland to Narrogin for an overnight stay.